caseyg/awesome/TOPICS.md

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

-*   [NirDiamant/RAG\_Techniques](https://github.com/NirDiamant/RAG_Techniques) - 📖 NEW BOOK (/bin/zsh.99 launch): https://amzn.to/4cvxqSw — This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
+*   [NirDiamant/RAG\_Techniques](https://github.com/NirDiamant/RAG_Techniques) - This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
+Each technique has a detailed notebook tutorial.

 *   [blurrah/mcp-graphql](https://github.com/blurrah/mcp-graphql) - Model Context Protocol server for GraphQL